Loans for casual and part-time workers

 Tips to get approved for a loan if you work casually

-• Work for a year, then apply.
-Banks and lenders view people in casual employment as less of a risk if they have been employed at the same place for at least 12 months.
-This is partly because after 12 months of casual employment you have the right to ask your employer to be classed as a part-time worker.
-However, some lenders only require six months of steady employment to approve you for a loan.
+• Work for 12 months, then apply.
+Lenders view casual employees as less of a risk if they've been employed at the same place for at least 12 months – partly because after 12 months of casual employment, you have the right to ask your employer to become a part-time worker.
+Some lenders only require 6 months of steady employment to approve you for a loan.

 • Get a letter from your employer.
 Much of the risk associated with lending to casual employees is the fear that they could stop receiving work.
 By providing a letter from your employer that confirms your employment and ensures the lender that there's no reason this arrangement shouldn't continue in the future, it could help your application.